Artificial Australia: Lecture 2 - The Architecture of Ideas

-Boyd beings the second lecture by attempting to define the loose term "ideas" in relation to his own field of architecture and design.
+In the second lecture Boyd attempts to define the loose term "ideas" in relation to his own field of architecture and design.
 He does so by first introducing a number of important figures, principles and events in the history of architecture.

 The Roman architect Vitruvius authored Vitruvius is the author of De architectura, known as The Ten Books on Architecture, in which he gave his definition for what architecture should be, firmitatis, utilitatis, venustatis – that is, stability, utility, beauty, laying the foundations for Vitruvian theory.

 Boyd describes how Vitruvian theory proved useful through nearly 1900 years, through classical, Renaissance, Gothic and other Revivalist styles, until about 115 years ago.
 The industrial revolution, by introducing a change in the technique in the manufacturing of artificial products allowed, according to Boyd, a thing such as "vulgar design" to come into existence as industry made possible for mass reproduction, while also allowing for revolutionary building techniques (p.
 13).